vkorwin/odin-recipes/README.md

 # odin-recipes

-Purpose: Build a simple recipe webpage with links to recipes
+Purpose: Build a simple recipe webpage with separate pages descriping each recipe.